pedrobueso1997/PBI_BPC/Assignments/Assignment5/README.md

       FILTER (?gene_experiment_tstat < -3)
     }

-The result is (one example): *"AP3 DOWN in 'RRM variant' vs 'wild type genotype' in '18 day'"^^xsd:string*
+The result is (one example out of 11): *"AP3 DOWN in 'RRM variant' vs 'wild type genotype' in '18 day'"^^xsd:string*

 ### REACTOME